Han-Cao/collapse-bubble/pipeline/pangenie/README.md

 T TAAA         0/0  1/1  1/1
 ```

-Merging heterozygous genotypes is not suitable for all cases.
+Merging heterozygous genotypes is not appropriate for all cases.
 If two bubbles share similar unique k-mers, PanGenie may genotype some SVs redundantly.
 Incorrectly merging two redundant heterozygous genotypes into one homozygous genotype would introduce errors.
 To determine whether merging is appropriate, we apply the following quality checks:

 1. **Conflict check**: If the proportion of conflicting genotypes between two candidate SVs exceeds the threshold `--max-conflict`, the genotypes are not merged.
 ```